collindching/NBA-Regression-Project/README.md

 #### Questions

+- Have game scores increased over time?
+- What defense statistics are there?
+Which are most important?
+    - Use blocks, or steals, or blocks + steals as a proxy for defense skill
+- Better to have higher defense on average?
+Or to have a couple strong defenders who can take out star scorers
+- How does defense affect scoring, and offense?
 - How to combine teams?
 - What time of strategy is best?
 All-round?
 Specialized?
-- How does defense affect scoring, and offense?
-- Better to have higher defense on average?
-Or to have a couple strong defenders who can take out star scorers
 - Defense: DFG%
 - Which players are undervalued?
 - Predict player salaries
 - How deep is your bench?
+- How does average age affect performance?

 #### Hypotheses